 Regardless of some hiccups, for both detectors all of these numbers are superb.
 Testing two overachievers like these is like evaluating F1 drivers.
 Fewer than two dozen people on the planet are front-rank and even the back-markers have world-class talent.

-At our next venue, the over-the-hill test, we noted similar performance: The Escort Redline had parity on X- and K-band with the Valentine One, with the V1 trailing marginally on 34.7 GHz Ka-band.
+At our next venue, the over-the-hill site, we noted similar performance: The Escort Redline had parity on X- and K-band with the Valentine One, with the V1 trailing marginally on 34.7 GHz Ka-band.
 But the Valentine was reluctant to spot the hidden 35.5 GHz Kustom Signals Directional Golden Eagle radar, finally alerting at 1,432 feet.
 This gave the driver about 600 feet in which to react, not a lot when you're covering 120 feet per second.
 In contrast, the Escort Redline delivered 3,244 feet of detection range against this radar, 226 percent of the range of the Valentine One.

 The two units' relative performance remained consistent at the around-the-curve test.
 They were nearly dead equal on X band with the Valentine One trailing the Escort Redline by about 5 percent on K- and 34.7 GHz Ka-band.
 The gap again widened on 35.5 GHz Ka-band.
 Surprisingly, the older Valentine One performed slightly better than the latest model against 35.5 GHz radar.